User interface

 - central work area

-- popup window for managing information in a dedicated mode
+- popup window for dedicated information management

 The header includes:

-- on the left the application logo (to be preserved according to the CMDBuild distribution license), the user’s logo and the instance name
+- on the left, the application logo (to be preserved according to the CMDBuild distribution license), the user’s logo and the instance name

 The left‑side panel includes: